Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Related Work

 \paragraph{Overview} In the last decade, several data-driven approaches for detecting sepsis in the ICU have been presented \citep{desautels2016prediction, calvert2016, kam2017learning, futoma2017learning, shashikumar2017}.
-Many approaches selectively compare to simple clinical scores, such as SIRS , NEWS or MEWS~\citep{bone1992definitions, williams2012national, stenhouse2000prospective}, none of which are intended as specific, continuously-evaluated risk scores for sepsis.
+Many approaches selectively compare with simple clinical scores, such as SIRS, NEWS or MEWS~\citep{bone1992definitions, williams2012national, stenhouse2000prospective}.
+However, none of these scores are intended as specific, continuously-evaluated risk scores for sepsis.
 Specifically, the SIRS criteria are now considered by clinicians to be unspecific and obsolete for the definition of sepsis~\citep{beesley2015we, kaukonen2015systemic}.
-As an alternative to these scores, \citet{henry2015} introduced a targeted real-time warning score~(\mbox{TREWScore}) to predict septic shock, a frequent complication following from sepsis.
-Notably, while many machine learning methods surpassed generic or simplistic clinical schemes, next to no papers actually performed the hard comparison to other machine learning approaches in the literature.
-As an exception, the application of LSTMs~\citep{kam2017learning} showed an improvement over the InSight model~\citep{calvert2016}, a regression model with hand-crafted features.
-However, only reported metrics were compared, whereas potentially differing processing pipelines and label implementations~(which are closed source) could make the direct comparison problematic.
-These circumstances prompted us to baseline against state-of-the-art machine learning methods and to do so on the exact same sepsis early recognition pipeline and make it publicly available.
+As an alternative to these scores, \citet{henry2015} introduced a targeted real-time warning score~(\mbox{TREWScore}) to predict septic shock, which is a frequent complication following from sepsis.
+Notably, while many machine learning methods have surpassed generic or simplistic clinical schemes, next to no papers actually performed the hard comparison to other machine learning approaches in the literature.
+As an exception, the application of LSTMs~\citep{kam2017learning} have been shown to be an improvement over the InSight model~\citep{calvert2016}, which is a regression model with hand-crafted features.
+However, only reported metrics were compared, whereas potentially differing processing pipelines and label implementations~(which are closed source) could make a direct comparison problematic.
+These circumstances prompted us to baseline our work against state-of-the-art machine learning methods and on exactly the same sepsis early recognition pipeline, which we make publicly available.

 \paragraph{State of the Art}